aa-it-vasa/IOT2024-labs/lab4_instructions.md

 ## Deploy AWS Lambda on AWS Greengrass Core

 You are now ready to configure and deploy the Lambda function for AWS Greengrass.

 ### Create and Package a Lambda Function

 In order for a Python Lambda function to run on a AWS Greengrass device, it must be packaged with specified folders from the Python AWS Greengrass core SDK.
 This step has already been done and you can find an archive `hello_world_python_lambda.zip` in the folder `SourceCode\Lab4` in the Github repository.
-You can view the contents of this archive to verify that `lambda_function.py` is packaged with AWS Greengrass core SDK, which forms the external dependency.
+Check the contents of this archive to verify that `lambda_function.py` is packaged with AWS Greengrass core SDK, which forms the external dependency.
 You are now ready to upload your Lambda function `.zip` file to the AWS Lambda console.